Meet the MSc Epidemiology team of 2021

 The new online MSc Epidemiology postgraduate programme aims to equip the epidemiological leaders of tomorrow with key foundational knowledge and a portfolio of statistical and data science skills to tackle contemporary challenges.

-Until then, here is a little overview of the fantastic achievements and areas of interest in the team.
+To help you get to know the team behind the programme, here is an overview of the fantastic achievements and areas of interest in the team.

 Dr. Caroline Jackson